 Stanton, KY

-Jump Rock is a famous spot at Red River Gorge.
-As its name suggests, Jump Rock is a swimming spot marked by a large “jumping rock.”
-To find it: drive into the Red River Gorge Geological Area, pass through Nada Tunnel and park at the Sheltowee Trace Trail parking lot.
-Hike the short trail and cross the suspension bridge over Red River to gain access to the small sand beach and what’s reputed to be the best swimming hole in the gorge.
+Jump Rock is one of the more well-known swimming spots in the Red River Gorge Geological Area in Kentucky.
+As the name suggests, it’s marked by a large rock from which swimmers jump into the river below.
+To get there, drive into the Red River Gorge, pass through Nada Tunnel, and park at the Sheltowee Trace Trail parking lot off KY 715.
+A short hike and a walk across the suspension bridge over the Red River gets you to the small sand beach and what most people consider the best swimming hole in the gorge.
+Always check water depth before jumping — and know that the parking lot fills fast on summer weekends.

 Lake Logan State Park

-Located within the rolling Appalachian foothills of southeastern Hocking Valley, Lake Logan is one of the best fishing lakes in the state.
-A 527-foot public swimming beach is located on the north shore of this 400-acre lake.
+Sitting in the Appalachian foothills of the Hocking Valley, Lake Logan is one of the better fishing lakes in the state.
+A 527-foot public swimming beach is on the north shore of this 400-acre lake — a good reason to make the drive east if your family also wants to spend time in Hocking Hills.